How Long Do You Have to Report a Car Accident to Your Insurance Company in California?

 • Policy notice clause: Usually requires you to report the crash to your insurer within 24 to 72 hours.

-• Statute of limitations: California gives you 2 years from the accident date to file a car accident claim.
+• Personal injury statute of limitations: California gives you 2 years from the accident date to file a personal injury claim.

 Failing to meet either deadline can reduce or eliminate your ability to recover damages.
 Early action protects both your contractual rights and legal claims.